endgameinc/eql/docs/index.rst

 .. note::
    This documentation is about EQL for Elastic Endgame.
-Several syntax changes were made to `bring Event Query Language to the Elastic Stack <https://www.elastic.co/guide/en/elasticsearch/reference/current/eql.html>`_:
+Several syntax changes were made in Elasticsearch to `bring Event Query Language to the Elastic Stack <https://www.elastic.co/guide/en/elasticsearch/reference/current/eql.html>`_.
+The existing Python EQL implementation remains unchanged, but please keep the below differences in mind when switching between the two different versions of EQL.

+   In the Elastic Stack:

    - Most operators and functions are now case-sensitive.
 For example, ``process_name == "cmd.exe"`` is no longer equivalent to ``process_name == "Cmd.exe"``.
    - For case-insensitive equality comparisons, use the ``:`` operator.
 For example, ``process_name : "cmd.exe"`` is equivalent to ``process_name : "Cmd.exe"``.